 This course focuses on financial derivative securities.
 Their role in financial management is becoming increasingly important, especially in portfolio management.
 This course covers valuation of various options and futures as well as their use in risk management.
 Specific topics include options and futures pricing models, options strategies, and contemporary topics such as index arbitraging.
 (FINC-721)

 Financial Modeling and Analysis

 Students apply computer technology to solve finance-related problems using a variety of analytical methods.
 Analytical methods include spreadsheet modeling, mathematical optimization, regression, decision tree analysis and Monte Carlo Simulation.
 Typical topics covered are financial forecasting, pro-forma financial statements, equity valuation, cash budget forecasts, and portfolio analysis.
 This is a hands-on course that focuses on collecting, managing and analyzing financial data.
-(FINC-721 pre- or corequisite, FINC-722, FINC-725)
+(Pre- or co-requisite: FINC-721, FINC-722, FINC-725)

 One 700-level Statistices Course

 One 700-level Finance Course

 All MS-Finance students take a field exam at the end of their program.
 This course provides basic help to students taking this exam.
 (All required finance courses in the MS in Finance program)